The National Leadership Consortium on Developmental Disabilities Staff and Faculty

 Annette is a trainer and consultant for the National Center for Self-Determination, and is also the Executive Director of Community Living Services of Oakland County, in Southeast Michigan.
 Annette is a graduate of the 2009 Summer Leadership Institute at the University of Delaware.

-- Derrick F. Dufresne, is the President of CRA Consulting, Inc. (formerly Resource Associates, Inc.).
-Over the course of his career, he has delivered conference presentations, training, strategic board planning retreats, workshops, and management consultation to over forty thousand people in forty-nine states regarding issues related to people with disabilities.
-Since entering the field in 1974, Derrick’s dedication to the community has evolved from serving as a unit manager in an institutional setting to running a non-profit that provided housing to individuals with disabilities in the community.
+- Derrick F. Dufresne, is the President of CRA.
+Over the course of his career, he has delivered conference presentations, training, strategic board planning retreats, workshops, and management consultation to over eighty thousand people in forty-nine states regarding issues related to people with disabilities.
+Since entering the field in 1974, Derrick’s dedication to the community has evolved from serving as a unit manager in an institutional setting to running a non-profit that provided housing to individuals with disabilities in the community to managing projects that close institutions and assist in the transition of individuals into the community.

 From 2003-2009, Derrick served as President/CEO of the Institute on Public Policy For People with Disabilities in Illinois.
 The Institute is a membership organization that focuses on promoting best practice and quality community supports for people with disabilities throughout Illinois.

 - Cathy Ficker Terrill's career has included working in government, non-profit organizations, university teaching, advocacy and supporting and mentoring self-advocates.
-Before joining CQL as President and CEO on January 1, 2013, Cathy was President and CEO of The Institute on Public Policy for People with Disabilities and prior to that President and CEO of the Ray Graham Association.
+Before joining CQL as President and CEO on January 1, 2013, Cathy was President and CEO of The Institute on Public Policy for People with Disabilities and prior to that President CEO of the Ray Graham Association before joining CQL as President and CEO in 2013 where she worked until 2016.

 - Marian Frattarola-Saulino co-founded Values Into Action (VIA) with her partner Paul in 2005.
 She currently leads the organization in its support of people with disabilities in Pennsylvania and New Jersey.
 VIA is designed to enable self-direction within an agency context in partnership with people with disabilities, their families and communities.
 She has experience with developing and operating other models of service where people and their allies have control, such as support brokerage and micro boards.
 Marian is a graduate of the 2007 Winter Leadership Institute.